Last Updated on November 26, 2025

 Responsible tourism is a buzzword these days.
-Pair it with “sustainble tourism” and you have the magic words that hotels, tour operators, and businesses throw around to latch onto a trend.
+Pair it with “sustainable tourism” and you have the magic words that hotels, tour operators, and businesses throw around to catch attention.
+I’ve spent nearly two decades researching community tourism for Grassroots Volunteering and traveling through regions shaped—for better and worse—by visitor impact.

 But what exactly is responsible tourism?
-And should travelers seek ways to engage in responsible tourism?
+And how can travelers put it into practice?

 What is Responsible Tourism?

-At the core, socially responsible tourism means travelers use tourism dollars—both directly and indirectly—as a tool for conservation, poverty alleviation, and economic support.
-Responsible travelers respect local people and the local environment in each place they visit.
+At its core, responsible tourism means using your travel dollars—directly and indirectly—as a tool for conservation, poverty alleviation, and economic well-being.
+Responsible travelers aim to respect local people and the environment everywhere they visit.

 Why Should You Travel Responsibly?